 If you want to volunteer in a bar, you have to contact one of the unions.

-Below is a list over the unions in 2019:
+Below is a list over the unions:

 – Journalist Studiet SDU